Loading...

 Our Proactive Tree Trimming and Removal Process: What to Expect

-At least once every five years, our crews proactively trim and remove trees along our distribution power lines and equipment to help minimize future power outages and improve your electric service.
-When forestry work is planned in your community, we attempt to provide advance notice through in-person and door-to-door contact, or an informative door hanger, direct mailings, brief phone messages and/or email.
+At least once every four years, our crews proactively trim and remove trees along our distribution power lines and equipment to help minimize future power outages and improve your electric service.
+If we have forestry work planned in your community, we'll let you know in advance.

 Inspection and Marking